ko-wun/country-covid/README.md

 This Android application retrieves user selected country's COVID-19 deaths, confirmed, and recovered statistics using a 3rd party API.
 The web service is deployed to Heroku and is also connected to MongoDB Atlas, which logs user activity and queries on the Android application.
 Furthermore, a web browser displays the logs of user activity for further analysis through HTTP request.
 The project implements a MVC model.

 # Android Application
 The application uses HTTP POST and GET requests.
-The POST is used for handling Android requests because it is making changes to the MongoDB by logging the request/reply information.
+The POST is used for handling Android requests because it is making changes to the MongoDB Atlas Database by logging the request/reply information.
 GET is used by the dashboard to get data from MongoDB database.

 Here is a screenshot of the initial application layout:\
 ![image](https://github.com/kowunk/country-covid/blob/master/images/androidapp1.png)